How to Make a Wood Charcuterie Board

 After the second coat I let the serving board dry overnight before using them.

-I love the french motif and wording on this very pretty Charcuterie from Sam.
+I love the french motif and wording on this very Vintage Farmhouse Charcuterie Board from my friend Sam at Raggedy Bits

 I absolutely LOVE your charcuterie boards, Leanna!
 They turned out so beautiful and can’t wait to try this.
 These would also make great gifts!!